in

 Pros:

-• Safer for people to move around the swimming pool even with wet feet and surface
+- Safer for people to move around swimming pools even with wet feet and surface

-• Provides a distinctive weathered pattern to the swimming pool deck
+- Provides a distinctive weathered pattern to the surface

-• Easy to clean and maintain, allowing families to keep their pool area’s integrity over time
+- Easy to clean and maintain, allowing families to keep their pool’s integrity over time

 Cons:

-• Requires professional installation, ensuring uniform salt distribution and proper compaction
+- Requires professional installation, ensuring uniform distribution and proper compaction

-Public swimming pool with concrete salt finish deck The speckled finish and tiny indentations created by the dislodged salt crystals give salt finish concrete excellent skid and slip resistance.
+The speckled finish and tiny indentations created by the dislodged salt crystals give the finished concrete excellent skid and slip resistance.

 The textured finish also makes it ideal for other objects, such as utility vehicles and food carts.
 The wheels have a firm grip on the surface, preventing unnecessary movements without hampering the device’s mobility.

-Is Salt Finish Concrete More Expensive than a Concrete Pool Deck?
+Is Salt Finished Concrete More Expensive than Concrete?

 One must remember that ordinary concrete pool decks require only a broom or brush to create a slip-resistant surface.
 You can buy one of these tools for less than a dollar or two.

-On the other hand, adding rock salt into the concrete can increase the construction cost by a few tens of dollars.
+On the other hand, adding rock salts to the concrete can increase the construction cost by a few tens of dollars.
 For example, if one requires ten 50-pound bags of rock salt, the concrete pool deck’s construction cost will be higher by $60 to $70.

 Using a hundred 50-pound bags will put an extra $600 to $700 on the construction cost, considering the average price of a 50-pound bag of rock salt is about $6 to $7.

-On average, a basic salt finish will cost homeowners a dollar for every square foot of pool deck area.
-This price is on top of the usual cost of constructing a concrete pool deck.
+On average, a basic finish will cost homeowners a dollar for every square foot of pool deck area.
+This price is on top of the usual cost of constructing a patio.

 So, if one has 100 square feet of deck area, the additional cost will be $100 on top of the concrete pool deck construction cost.
 If the overall project costs $1,000, adding a basic salt finish will push the price to $1,100.

-Contractors can also include a salt finish in their services, purchasing only a roller to press the salt crystals into the wet concrete.
-This tool is inexpensive and will last many years with proper care and maintenance.
+Contractors can also include a salt finish in their services, purchasing only a roller to press the crystals into the wet concrete.
+This inexpensive tool will last many years with proper care and maintenance.

 Salt Finish Pool Deck Conclusion

-A salt finish concrete pool deck is an inexpensive option for swimming pool owners who want excellent slip resistance and a unique weathered look on their pool decks.
+A salt finish concrete pool deck is an inexpensive option for homeowners who want excellent slip resistance and a unique weathered look around their swimming pools.

-With the correct knowledge and skill, ordinary homeowners can apply a basic salt finish themselves.
-Even if they contract with professionals, the cost will still be lower than having other decorative pool deck options.
+With the correct knowledge and skill, ordinary homeowners can apply a basic finish themselves.
+Even if they contract with professionals, the cost will still be lower than having other decorative finish options.

 The improved safety and raw beauty of salt finish are enough reasons for many homeowners to adopt this pool deck decorative option.